-The U.S. Department of Energy is funding several traineeships designed to fund graduate-level education in critical need areas.
-The traineeships are open to U.S. citizens and permanent residents only.
+The U.S. Department of Energy is presently funding several traineeships designed to support graduate-level education in critical need areas within Accelerator Science and Engineering.
+The traineeships are open to U.S. citizens and permanent residents.

 To apply at IIT contact Yagmur Torun email@example.com to express interest and/or ask questions.
 Submit an application at

 To apply at NIU contact Mike Syphers firstname.lastname@example.org to express interest and/or ask questions.
 Submit an application at https://www.niu.edu/grad/admissions/apply-now.shtml

 Ernest Courant Traineeship in Accelerator Science and Engineering

 Stony Brook University, Cornell University and Fermi National Accelerator Laboratory

 In collaboration with Cornell University and Fermi National Accelerator Laboratory, the Center for Accelerator Science and Education (CASE) established the Ernest Courant Traineeship in Accelerator Science & Engineering which is funded by the Department of Energy's Office of High Energy Physics.
 This MS and PhD program will provide for in-depth studies of the following topics: (a) Physics of large accelerators and systems engineering; (b) Superconducting radiofrequency accelerator physics and engineering; (c) Radiofrequency power system engineering, and (d) Cryogenic systems engineering (especially liquid helium systems).
 Students in the traineeship program who complete the necessary courses will be issued a certificate in Accelerator Science and Engineering with specialization in one of the four areas listed above.
 More information can be found at CASE.

 Old Dominion University, Norfolk State University, and Hampton University